mendix/docs/content/appstore/widgets/mendix-feedback.md

 ---

 {{% alert type="info" %}}
 We are deprecating outdated versions of Feedback widget in order to provide consistent and optimized experience.
-As of 1st of Septembeer 2020, Feedback widget version 5.1.3 or lower will be removed and stop to function in your app.
+As of 1st of October 2020, we will end support Feedback widget version 5 or below.
 Please always keep your Feedback widget up-to-date to ensure best experience for your users.
 {{% /alert %}}

 ## 1 Introduction